pnnl/NWQ-Sim/vqe/docs/components/vqe_states.md

 This loop continues until an NLOpt termination criterion is met, such as the iteration limit or some convergence criterion.

 ### Backend-Specific Prototypes
-The following functions are merely prototypes or CPU defaults defined in the base class, and are expected to be overriden by subclasses:
+The following functions are merely prototypes or CPU defaults defined in the base class and are expected to be overridden by subclasses:
 ```c++
 virtual void call_simulator() {};
 ```